Therapy isn't a formula. It's a process — one that's shaped by who you are, what you're carrying, and where you want to go.

-A holistic approach to therapy means we look at all of you — not just the presenting problem, not just the diagnosis, not just this week's hard moment.
+A holistic approach to therapy means we look at all of you — not just the presenting problem.
 Your thoughts, emotions, body, relationships, history, and circumstances are all connected, and real change tends to happen when we work with that connection rather than around it.

 Rather than asking "what's wrong with you," the question becomes "what happened to you — and what do you need?"